 At URL provided, select the 'Download datasets' tab, and download the Prevalence/mean CSV file.

 Import & extraction details

-File as imported: New Zealand Health Survey: District Health Board prevalence and mean data 2020
+File as imported: New Zealand Health Survey: Prevalence/mean 2022

-This data forms the table Health - All indicators of children health by DHB (prevalence) 2011–2020.
+This data forms the table Health - All indicators of children health (prevalence) 2012–2022.

 Dataset originally released on: